flutter/website/widgets-intro.md

 [`build`](https://docs.flutter.io/flutter/widgets/StatelessWidget/build.html)
 function, which describes the widget in terms of other, lower-level widgets.
-The framework will build those widgets in turn until the process bottoms out in widgets that represent the underlying render object.
+The framework will build those widgets in turn until the process bottoms out in widgets that represent the underlying [`RenderObject`](https://docs.flutter.io/flutter/rendering/RenderObject-class.html), which computes and describes the geometry of the widget.

 Basic widgets
 -------------